What is a communications hub?

-Smart DCC handles the ordering and delivery of Communication Hubs to Energy Suppliers and their agents who fit them during the smart meter installation.
-Smart DCC also manages and verifies the available Communication Hub firmware variants.
+The DCC handles the ordering and delivery of communications hubs to energy suppliers and their agents who fit them during the smart meter installation.

-Who is responsible for installing and supplying the communication hub?
+Who is responsible for installing and supplying the communications hub?

-What wireless networks do communication hubs connect to?
+What wireless networks do communications hubs connect to?

-In central and southern regions, cellular and wireless mesh technology (provided by Telefonica) will be used to connect to the SM WAN, while in northern regions, the communications hub will use long-range radio (provided by Arqiva) for wide area communications.
+In central and southern regions, cellular and wireless mesh technology (provided by Virgin Media O2) will be used to connect to the SM WAN, while in northern regions, the communications hub will use long-range radio (provided by Arqiva) for wide area communications.

 What type of communications system does the communications hub and smart meter use?